jprjr/docker-ubuntu-stack/mongodb/README.md

 ## Needed Volumes

-* `/srv/mongo/mongodb` - Used for storing the mongodb configuration.
+* `/var/lib/mongo/mongodb` - Used for storing the mongodb data
 * `/etc/mongod.conf` - Used for reading in your own configuration

 ## Ports